go-pkgz/auth/README.md

 - `middleware.Auth` - requires authenticated user
 - `middleware.Admin` - requires authenticated admin user
 - `middleware.Trace` - doesn't require authenticated user, but adds user info to request
-- `middleware.RBAC` - requires authenticated user with passed role
+- `middleware.RBAC` - requires authenticated user with passed role(s)

 Also, there is a special middleware `middleware.UpdateUser` for population and modifying UserInfo in every request.
 See "Customization" for more details.